AI agent memory: in-context, episodic, semantic, procedural

 - AGENTS.md / SOUL.md: how to behave

-This isn't the stack you'd run at scale.
-But it's what you can stand up today, on your laptop, without waiting on infrastructure.
-In-context memory (the context window) handles what's happening right now.
+This isn't a stack you'd run at scale.
+But it's a stack you can stand up today, on a laptop, with no infrastructure to wait on.
+The context window handles what's happening right now.
 Everything else lives in plain text files.
-Readable, grep-able, committable alongside your code.
+Readable, grep-able, committable alongside the code.

-The vector DB comes later - when you have enough episodic data that grep stops cutting it, when MEMORY.md grows too large to inject whole, when retrieval latency actually matters.
+The vector DB comes later, when grep stops being fast enough, when MEMORY.md is too large to inject whole, when retrieval latency actually matters.
 Cross that bridge when you get there.
-Most projects don't.
+Most projects never do.

-Three failure modes appear after the demo and before the next production deploy.
-Vendor blogs skip these.
+The failure modes that show up after the demo works and before the next production deploy.
+Vendor blogs tend to skip these.

 Stale semantic stores

-Semantic memory degrades silently.
-You add facts to your vector store, the agent retrieves them with high confidence - and the facts are six months out of date.
+Semantic memory degrades quietly.
+You add facts to a vector store, the agent retrieves them with high confidence, and the facts are six months out of date.
 The failure isn't "retrieval failed."
-It's "retrieval succeeded on wrong data."
+It's "retrieval succeeded on the wrong data."

 Two contradicting embeddings at similar similarity scores don't cancel out.
-They produce confident, averaged-out wrong answers.
+They feed the model both, and the model tends to reconcile them by averaging.
+That's how confidently wrong answers happen.

 - Adversarial retrieval tests.
-Before deploying updates, query the store with questions about something you know changed 6 months ago.
-If the agent returns confident wrong answers, your pruning cadence is too slow.
+Before deploying updates, query the store with questions about something you know changed six months ago.
+If the agent comes back confidently wrong, your pruning cadence is too slow.

 Runaway episodic logs

-Episodic memory feels safe to accumulate - it's just timestamped history.
+Episodic memory feels safe to accumulate because it's just timestamped history.
 The problem shows up at scale.
-A pipeline logging 500 entries per day exceeds 180,000 entries in a year.
-FLAT vector indexes scale linearly with entry count; HNSW graph connections degrade when they spill into cold storage.
+A pipeline logging 500 entries a day clears 180,000 entries in a year.
+FLAT indexes scale linearly with entry count.
+HNSW graph connections degrade once they spill into cold storage.
 Latency becomes visible before the six-month mark.

 Four ways to control it:

 - Rolling window with a hard cap.
-Keep full episodic entries for 60-90 days; collapse older sessions into summarized semantic facts.
+Keep full episodic entries for 60-90 days, then collapse older sessions into summarized semantic facts.

 - Hot/cold index split.
-Recent episodes in a small fast index; archived summaries in a separate index queried only when the hot index yields low confidence.
+Recent episodes in a small fast index, archived summaries in a separate index queried only when the hot index returns low-confidence results.

-- Prune at write time, not read time.
+- Prune at write time, not at read time.
 Filtering during retrieval still pays the full search cost.
-Prune in the write pipeline before entries hit the index.
+Prune in the write pipeline before entries land in the index.

 Procedural drift

-Procedural rules - system prompts, AGENTS.md, SOUL.md - are the easiest memory type to set up and the hardest to keep accurate.
-Agent behavior evolves through prompt iteration and tool updates; the procedural specifications describing how the agent should behave get updated less often.
+Procedural rules (system prompts, AGENTS.md, SOUL.md) are the easiest memory type to set up and the hardest to keep accurate.
+Agent behavior evolves through prompt iteration and tool changes.
+The specifications describing how the agent should behave get updated less often than the behavior itself.

-The result is a diagnostic gap: when something breaks in production, you're debugging observed behavior against stale specs.
+The result is a diagnostic gap.
+When something breaks in production, you end up debugging observed behavior against stale specs.
 Two things look identical on paper but diverge in practice.

-One cheap fix: feed your current AGENTS.md plus 10 recent conversation logs to a second LLM and ask it to flag contradictions between stated rules and observed behavior.
-A one-shot prompt against a small model costs under $0.02 per check - wire it into your deployment pipeline rather than running it manually when something already broke.
+A cheap fix that works: feed your current AGENTS.md plus ten recent conversation logs to a second LLM and ask it to flag contradictions between stated rules and observed behavior.
+A one-shot prompt against a small model is under $0.02 per check.
+Wire it into the deployment pipeline rather than running it manually after something has already broken.